BSKeeper/BSKeeper/README.md

 I'm a programer that loves videogames.

-I have knowledge in web development, PHP, SQL and java.
+I have knowledge in web development, Javascript.
+React, PHP, SQL, Godot and java.

-🌱I'm currently learning GODOT.
+🌱I'm currently learning React Native.

 💬 Ask me about anything you want to know about me.